Partners & Sponsors

-We thank the Breeding Bird Atlas Projects of British Columbia, Manitoba, Maritimes, Ontario and Quebec for supplying data, the thousands of volunteers involved in data collection, the regional coordinators, as well as the various atlas project partners:
+We thank the Breeding Bird Atlas Projects of British Columbia, Manitoba, Maritimes, Ontario, Saskatchewan, Alberta, Newfoundland and Labrador, and Québec for supplying data, the thousands of volunteers involved in data collection, the regional coordinators, as well as the numerous atlas project partners.

-BC Field Ornithologists, BC Nature, Biodiversity Centre for Wildlife Studies, Bird Studies Canada, British Columbia Ministry of Environment, Federation of Ontario Naturalists, Louisiana Pacific, Manitoba Conservation, Manitoba Hydro, Natural History Society of Prince Edward Island, Nature Manitoba, Nature NB, Nova Scotia Bird Society, Nova Scotia Department of Natural Resources, Ontario Field Ornithologists, Ontario Ministry of Natural Resources, Pacific Wildlife Foundation, Prince Edward Island Department of Natural Resources, Regroupement Québec Oiseaux, The Manitoba Museum, The Nature Conservancy of Canada.
+We would also like to thank the following partners and official sponsors of the Breeding Bird Atlases: BC Field Ornithologists, BC Nature, Biodiversity Centre for Wildlife Studies, Birds Canada, British Columbia Ministry of Environment, Canadian Wildlife Service, Environment and Climate Change Canada, Federation of Ontario Naturalists, Louisiana Pacific, Manitoba Conservation, Manitoba Hydro, Natural History Society of Prince Edward Island, Nature Manitoba, Nature NB, Nova Scotia Bird Society, Nova Scotia Department of Natural Resources, Ontario Field Ornithologists, Ontario Ministry of Natural Resources, Pacific Wildlife Foundation, Prince Edward Island Department of Natural Resources, Regroupement Québec Oiseaux, The Manitoba Museum, The Nature Conservancy of Canada.

 Breeding Bird Survey: